 The surprise of this sudden expense creates a temporary cash flow issue that can have a domino effect on your ability to pay other expenses.
-This typically results folks having to make late payment on cars, student loans, home mortgages or even take on additional debt.
+This typically results folks having to make late payment on cars, student loans, home mortgages or even take on additional credit card debt.

 Now using that same scenario, let’s imagine you had a $1,000 resiliency fund in place.